abpframework/abp/docs/en/tutorials/modular-crm/part-06.md

 Now, you know the fundamental principles and mechanics to build sophisticated modular monolith application with ABP.

+## Download the Source Code

+You can download the completed sample solution [here](https://github.com/abpframework/abp-samples/tree/master/ModularCRM).

 ## See Also

 See the following sections for additional resources.